 Changes to Aboriginal and Torres Strait Islander data

-The CSA is committed to working with community to support improved Aboriginal justice outcomes through the availability of statistics.
-As part of this commitment the CSA has been working with Victoria Police to improve the quality of the SIQ data.
-Victoria Police identified a system error that was increasing the number of unknowns in the dataset.
-In March 2020 Victoria Police implemented a system fix that has resulted in improved data provided to the CSA.
-However, the improved data still contained a large proportion of unknown values and requires the application of the most frequent counting rule.
+The CSA worked with Victoria Police to improve the quality of the SIQ data as part of their commitment to supporting improved Aboriginal justice outcomes through the release of statistics.
+In early 2019 Victoria Police identified a system error that was increasing the number of unknowns in the dataset.
+Victoria Police implemented a system fix in 2020 that resulted in improved data provided to the CSA.
+However, the improved data still contains a large proportion of unknown values and requires the application of the most frequent counting rule.

-The CSA has also reviewed the ‘most frequent’ counting rule and found that a small modification to the application of this rule resulted in substantial data quality improvements, including further reducing unknown values in the dataset.
+At the same time the CSA reviewed the ‘most frequent’ counting rule and found that a small modification to the application of this rule resulted in substantial data quality improvements, including further reducing unknown values in the dataset.
 It was found that the CSA ‘most frequent’ counting rule code did not preference meaningful responses (‘yes’ or ‘no’) where ‘unknown’ is the most frequent response for an individual.
 The CSA has revised the application of the counting rule to preference ‘yes’ or ‘no’ values over ‘unknown’ values in the dataset and this resulted in substantial quality improvements in the dataset and across all CSA person-based statistical populations (Alleged offender incidents, Victim reports and Family Incidents – Affected family members and Other parties).

 Most frequent counting rule